cloud66/help-old/_posts/introduction-to-cloud-66/cloud66-birdseye.md

 You can filter the result for the incidents with the following filters:

 - `vendor` Cloud provider's name.
 Valid options are `digitalocean`, `linode`, `aws`, `rackspace`, `gce`
 - `dc` Cloud vendor data centre.
 This is case-insensitive name of the data centre where the incident is related to.
 For example: `ams1` or `us-east-1`.
+You can also use multiple data centres in a comma seperated list.
 - `status` Incident status.
 Valid options are `pending`, `investigating`, `resolved`
 - `from_date` Incident starting date filter.
 The valid format for the date is `YYYY-MM-DD-HH:MM:SS`
 - `to_date` Incident end date filter.
 The valid format for the date is `YYYY-MM-DD-HH:MM:SS`